The Big Scoop

 Recent research reveals that 53% of people think that there is a big problem with dog fouling in their area

 43% came across dog poop in their local children’s park

 We aim to highlight that dog fouling is not a dog problem but a human one!

-As part of the nationwide campaign, our Education and Community team will distribute educational packs to participating primary schools across the country and deliver “The Big Scoop” workshops, in some of these schools, educating over 28,500 children about the importance of cleaning up after their dog.
+As part of the nationwide campaign, our Education and Community team also distributed educational packs to participating primary schools across the country and delivered "The Big Scoop" workshops, in some of these schools, educating over 28,500 children about the importance of cleaning up after their dog.